 - Apply the blood of Jesus.

-- Ask the Holy Spirit to help you guard your heart (or self) from pride.
+- Ask the Holy Spirit to help you guard your heart (or self) against pride.

 But I keep under my body, and bring it into subjection: lest that by any means, when I have preached to others, I myself should be a castaway.
 (1 Corinthians 9:27 KJV)